Nutrition Consultant, Herbalist & Weight-Loss Coach

 While a student at UCLA, Miriam’s interest in healing and spirituality led to a deeper commitment to Judaism.

-In 1997, she was privileged to spend the summer studying at Neve Yerushalayim College in Jerusalem with Rebbetzin Bracha and Rabbi Moshe Zaret and Ashreinu, returning the following year to continue at Machon Alta Seminary in Tzfas, the “Center of Kabbalah” in northern Israel.
+In 1997, she was privileged to spend the summer studying at Neve Yerushalayim College in Jerusalem with Rebbetzin Bracha and Rabbi Moshe Zaret and Ashreinu, returning in 1999 after completing her undergraduate degree at UCLA to continue at Machon Alta Seminary in Tzfas, the “Center of Kabbalah” in northern Israel.

 Shortly afterwards, she met her bashert (soul mate) who had followed a similar path from Los Angeles to Israel (and back to Los Angeles again), and together they now strive to share the beauty and depth of Torah with their children and those around them.